CMSC320 – Fall 2024 (Section 0201)

 See the next section about how to contact us in special circumstances.
 We aim to help everyone succeed.

-We are going to use a combination of in-person office hours and the Piazza forum (sign up here) for Q&A. This means that it's appropriate to use Piazza for asynchronous communication with the course instructors and other students, and also for short high-bandwidth discussions that could usually take place before/after class.
+We are going to use a combination of in-person and online office hours and the Piazza forum (sign up here) for Q&A. This means that it's appropriate to use Piazza for asynchronous communication with the course instructors and other students, and also for short, high-bandwidth discussions that could usually take place before/after class.

-If you have a request that fits into one of these categories and you don't email one of these two emails, then your request may not get to the right person and not be answered in a timely manner.
+If you have a request that fits into one of these categories and you don't email the address given above, then your request may not reach the right person and may not be answered in a timely manner.

-If your correspondence does not fit into either of those two categories, please email an instructor (TA or professor) with [CMSC320] in the email subject line.
+If your correspondence does not fit into either of those two categories, please email an instructor ( professor) with [CMSC320] in the email subject line.
 You may also go to an instructor's office hours at the times listed below.

 Please note: if you don't include [CMSC320] in your subject line when emailing instructors, your email may not be filtered correctly.